• Skip to primary navigation

 If you haven’t had pumpkin pasta you are missing out.
 Pumpkin often gets used for sweet treats during the fall, but it is wonderful in savory dishes too!
 This delicious pumpkin and Boursin pasta recipe is rich, creamy, and easy to make.
 Using Boursin cheese makes your life easier because it eliminates the need to chop the shallots and herbs that are already in the cheese!

-If you’ve been looking for fall dinner ideas, easy pasta dishes to make for your family, or something new to do with pumpkin – this is the recipe for you!
+This easy pumpkin pasta is for you if you’ve been looking for fall dinner ideas, easy pasta dishes to make for your family, or something new to do with pumpkin.
+You’d also love this fun pumpkin macaroni and cheese recipe too!

 Level of difficulty: Easy.